List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

 The main antagonist of the series, Dio secretly murdered his abusive father Dario Brando before becoming a member of the Joestar household with the intent of inheriting it for himself.
 When this ultimately fails after Jonathan catches him in the act of poisoning George Joestar, Dio uses the Stone Mask to transform himself into a vampire with the intent of using his zombies to conquer the world.
 Though defeated, Dio resurfaces in the 1980s under the name of Dio as the antagonist of Stardust Crusaders, having taken Jonathan's decapitated body for his own while manifesting his time-stopping Stand The World (Za Wārudo).
 Despite his death at Jotaro's hands, Dio directly influenced many events that transpired in Diamond is Unbreakable, Golden Wind, and Stone Ocean.

-In Japanese, he is voiced by Takehito Koyasu in the 2012 anime, Nobuo Tanaka in the 1993 anime, Hikaru Midorikawa in the 2006 video game and 2007 film, and (as a youth) Kenji Nojima in the 2006 video game.
-In English, he is voiced by Patrick Seitz in the 2012 anime and Kid Beyond in the 1993 anime.
+In Japanese, he is voiced by Takehito Koyasu in the 2012 anime, Nobuo Tanaka in the 1993 OVA, Hikaru Midorikawa in the 2006 video game and 2007 film, (as a youth) Kenji Nojima in the 2006 video game, and Isshin Chiba in the 1998 video game.
+In English, he is voiced by Patrick Seitz in the 2012 anime and Kid Beyond in the 2003 dub of the OVA.